tiagodavi70/VizGen/unity-client/README.md

 The API works as a proxy for server queries for changes in execution time.
 All the editor options are avaliable during execution.
 As it requests new visualizations from the server, some time for the change must be taken in consideration, so have it in mind while doing transitions from one visualization to other, even if it has the same type, as for now the server has no memory of clients requests.

 ## ChartGenerator
-Main class of the package.
+Main class of the package, it does the a requisition for the server and renders it on screen.

 <a name="ChartGenerator" href="#chartgenerator">#</a> <b>ChartGenerator</b>() [<>](https://github.com/tiagodavi70/Web-Gen-Viz/blob/master/unity-client/Assets/src/ChartGenerator.cs "Source")
 Empty Constructor, placeholder for changes;